 Baby milestones: What to expect and when

-Learning to smile is one of the first milestones and happens at around 6 weeks.
+Learning to smile is one of the first milestones and happens at around six weeks.
 Your baby's first gorgeous smile makes up for all those sleepless nights!

-As your baby's neck muscles strengthen, they'll be able to support her own head (at around 6 weeks) to turn to look at new things and towards the source of sounds.
+As your baby's neck muscles strengthen, they'll be able to support her own head (at around six weeks) to turn to look at new things and towards the source of sounds.

-At some time between 3 and 6 months your baby will learn to roll over, usually from front to back first, then from back to front a couple of weeks later.
+At some time between three and six months your baby will learn to roll over, usually from front to back first, then from back to front a couple of weeks later.

 As your baby's back gets stronger, they'll be able to hold themselves in a sitting position, first with their hands around their waist, and eventually without any support.

-Babies learn to crawl from as early as 6 months.
+Babies learn to crawl from as early as six months.
 They usually start by getting on to all fours and rocking backwards and forwards.

 Of course, some babies don't crawl at all, and develop their own ways of getting around, sometimes just shuffling on their bottoms.